-Pinnacle CEO and co-founder Sean Linkson said, “Pinnacle exists to provide educational scholarships and mentoring to young LGBT+ students who need support, no matter what their chosen field may be.
+Pinnacle CEO and co-founder Sean Linkson said, “Pinnacle exists to provide educational scholarships and mentoring to young LGBTIQ+ students who need support, no matter what their chosen field may be.

 “We are always inspired by the potential we see in these amazing students, and feel privileged to offer opportunities and inspiration to the bright, talented and ambitious young Scholars of 2017”.

-The Pinnacle Foundation is Australia’s only national charity providing financial assistance and personalised mentoring to marginalised LGBT+ students whose circumstances might prevent them from achieving their full potential.
+The Pinnacle Foundation is Australia’s only national charity providing financial assistance and personalised mentoring to marginalised LGBTIQ+ students whose circumstances might prevent them from achieving their full potential.

 In December 2016, Pinnacle announced a significant strengthening of its Board along with a goal to double its endowment fund to $2 million by 2020, allowing even more annual scholarships to be offered.